SiddharthAgarwal-01/Sentiment-Analysis/README.md

 Data Cleansing is done in order to remove unwanted characters/words present in the tweets.

-Data Processing is done by Stemming and Tokenisation of tweets and then creating the Bag of Words from the tokenised words.
+Data Processing is done by Stemming and Tokenisation of tweets and then creating the Bag of Words using the tokenised words.

-Dataset is splitted into Train and Test Datasets in order to apply Classification algorithms and to measure the performance of the Models.
+Dataset is splitted into Train and Test Datasets in order to apply Classification algorithms and to evaluate the performance of the Models.

 Classification Algorithms used here:
 - Logistic Regression